 Crystal Head is a bottle that will stand out on any liquor shelf it adorns.
 The skull shape may look like a novelty, but the spirit inside is a remarkable vodka.

 The vodka is distilled from "peaches and cream corn" in Newfoundland.
-It goes through four distillations before a seven-step filtration process.
-Three of those filtrations pass through Herkimer diamonds.
-These are actually doubly terminated quartz crystal and not the typical diamonds you probably think of.
+It's distilled four times before a seven-step filtration process.
+Three of those filtrations pass through Herkimer diamonds (doubly terminated quartz crystal and not the typical "diamonds").

 The bottle was inspired by the mysterious 13 crystal heads of legend.
 It is the result of a collaboration between the brand's co-founders, actor Dan Aykroyd and fine artist John Alexander.